INRIM/tintervals/README.md

 A python package collecting  functions and tools to work with time intervals and to convert time data.

-The package also provides utilities for handling optical link data developed for the [EMPIR project ROCIT](http://empir.npl.co.uk/rocit/).
+The package also provides utilities for handling optical link data developed for the [EMPIR project ROCIT](http://empir.npl.co.uk/rocit/) and for the [European Partnership on Metrology Project TOCK](https://www.ptb.de/epm2022/tock/home)..

 Development is available at
 - https://github.com/INRIM/tintervals